--An ability to communicate effectively and appropriately, and appropriately use the techniques, skills, and modern engineering tools necessary for engineering practice 8th grade students need to come ready to work hard, solve challenging problems, work together with an open mind, and have fun.
+-An ability to communicate effectively and appropriately, and appropriately use the techniques, skills and modern engineering tools necessary for engineering practice 8th-grade students need to come ready to work hard, solve challenging problems, work together with an open mind, and have fun.

--A recognition of the need for, and an ability to engage in life-long learning.
+-A recognition of the need for, and an ability to engage in lifelong learning.

 Aside from a pencil and composition (GRAPH RULED) notebook, all supplies needed for this course will be provided for your student.

 App Creator - This unit will expose students to computer science as a means of computationally analyzing and developing solutions to authentic problems through mobile app development, and will convey the positive impact of the application of computer science to other disciplines and to society.
-Semester long course.
+Semester-long course.

 C.S.
 Innovator - Throughout the unit, students will learn about programming for the physical world by blending hardware design and software development, allowing students to discover computer science concepts and skills by creating personally relevant, tangible, and shareable projects.
-Semester long course.
+Semester-long course.

 Art I - Students will be introduced to and use the elements and principles of design to create works of art in drawing, ceramics, color theory, and painting units.
-Semester long course.
+Semester-long course.

 Art II - Students will continue using the elements and principles of design, with an emphasis on completing and displaying works of art in drawing, ceramics, printmaking, and painting media.
-Pre-requisite: Passing grade in Art I. Semester long course.
+Pre-requisite: Passing grade in Art I. Semester-long course.

 8th Grade Athletic Fitness - This class is designed for students who also participate in at least two school or community sports.
-Students will get an introduction to the weight room learning proper lifting techniques and develop speed, coordination, and agility through a variety of different drills.
+Students will get an introduction to the weight room learn proper lifting techniques and develop speed, coordination, and agility through a variety of different drills.
 Maximum enrollment for this class each semester will be 40-45 students.
 May be taken for one or two semesters.
 Open to 8th graders only.

 Outdoor Adventure I and II - Outdoor education is designed to introduce students to the multitude of opportunities Idahoans have to enjoy life outdoors.
 Units on snow sports, fishing, camping, survival skills, hiking, and others are covered in the class.
 Most notably, students take Hunter's education and are certified through the Idaho Department of Fish and Game to be eligible to hunt in the state of Idaho.
-Semester long course.
+Semester-long course.

 Student Leadership- The mission of this class is to develop responsible student leaders.
 Students in this course will have the opportunity to increase their understanding and effectiveness of leadership skills and processes.
 We will focus on the importance of communication, character, personal growth, and building strong relationships.
 As representatives of SMS, students are expected to conduct themselves in a positive manner at all times, Students are also expected to have excellent attendance both during the school day and at scheduled meetings or events.
 Students will help plan and lead various school and community campaigns and events.